 Chemical-specific ARAR summary.
-The chemical-specific ARARs associated with the implementation of this alternative are outlined in Table 4.13.
 Implementation of this alternative would not result in immediate attainment of the chemical-specific ARARs associated with the off-site groundwater plumes.
 Attainment of the identified ARARs would be met in the future as implementation progresses.
 Continued monitoring of the groundwater will be used during the five-year reviews to ensure the identified goals are met and that concentrations of COCs continue to decrease.